knpuniversity/symfony4/knpu/ep2-fundamentals/slack-legacy-bundles.md

 already done this.

 Thanks to this, you now have a new Webhook URL, which anyone can use to send messages to your Slack.
-There's no authentication - the URL is just meant to be a secret.
-Um... yea I know you can read mine - I'm bad at secrets!
-I'll invalidate it after recording!
+There's no authentication - the URL is meant to be a secret.
+Um... yea, I know you can read mine - I'm super bad at secrets.
+I'll invalidate it after I record.

-Copy this URL and paste next to `endpoint`.
+Copy the URL and paste it next to `endpoint`.
 Now, move over and clear your cache:

 ```terminal
 php bin/console cache:clear